DANCING PANDAS

 • Once a year I’ll make sure I have at least one charge on every card.
 Banks may close an account without warning you if they feel you are not using them.

 • I’ll call in to the retention line to waive the annual fee.
-If you don’t like the first retention offer, ask if there are any others.
+If you don’t like the first retention offer, ask if there are any other offers.
+If they so, call back and see if you can get a better offer with another agent.

 • Pay cards off in time and in full.